-- Foreign exchange students.
-The district and school are responsible for ensuring all required state tests are administered to foreign exchange students.
+1. Foreign exchange students.
+The district and school are responsible for ensuring all required state tests are administered to foreign exchange

+- students.
 The student is enrolled in a visited school as a visitor and not counted in ADM.
 Test results remain at the visited school and are included in the visited school's accountability results. - 2.
-Private school or home-schooled students.
-The district agrees to allow a private school or home-schooled student to take a class(es) or course(s) at the visited school.
+Department of Defense school, private school, or home-schooled students.
+The district agrees to allow a Department of Defense school, a private school, or a home-schooled student to take a class(es) or course(s) at the visited school.
 The district and school are responsible for ensuring all required state tests for the class or course the student is enrolled in are administered to the visiting student.
 Because there is no base school, test results remain at the visited school and are included in the visited school's accountability results. - 3.
 Nondomiciliary students attending a North Carolina school pursuant to an agreement with a district or school.
 In some instances, pursuant to an agreement with the district or school, students may be admitted to a North Carolina school in which they are not domiciliary.
 For example, a student's family may live in Virginia and one of the parents teaches in North Carolina.
 The student (pursuant to an agreement with the district or school) attends the school in which the parent teaches.
 The student is not reported in ADM but is eligible to take state tests in the class(es) or course(s) the student is taking through the school.
 The district and school are responsible for ensuring all required state tests are administered to the student.
 Test results are used for accountability results at the visited school.
 Note: The student is eligible for a North Carolina high school diploma.